augustine-tran/seguir-notify/readme.md

        +---+    +---+    +---+    +---+
 ```

-However, if you don't click on your link, then in 48 hours the notify process will fire again for that bucket:
+However, if you don't click on your link, then in 2 days the notify process will fire again for that bucket:

 ```
        +   +    +   +    +   +    +   +